-Keele University in the UK offers the Article 26 Sanctuary Scholarships for asylum seekers and forced migrants in the 2020/21 session.
+Keele University in the UK offers Article 26 Sanctuary Scholarships for asylum seekers and forced migrants in the 2022/23 session.

 Article 26 of the Declaration of Human Rights states that “Everyone has the right to Education”.
-Keele University is committed to supporting students from all backgrounds too access Higher Education and provide scholarships for asylum seekers and forced migrants who are seeking sanctuary in the UK.
+Keele University is committed to supporting students from all backgrounds to access Higher Education and providing scholarships for asylum seekers and forced migrants who are seeking sanctuary in the UK.

 Worth of Award